gabor-udvari/bootgenie/README.md

 - Enrichment:
    - Add back dynamic JavaScript features

+## Documentation

+The documentation is available as a [Github Wiki](https://github.com/gabor-udvari/bootgenie/wiki) and it is also shipped with the module as Asciidoc files in the `docs` folder.
+If you used git do download the sources the `docs` is a git submodule.

 ## Development

 Fork the repository on Github and clone that or just the original: